 I will build my expectations, procedures, and routines during the first few days of school with my free Anytime set.
 We will begin by writing one completely together as a shared writing activity so students become familiar with the process of going to Google Classroom to access the link and become familiar with its setup.
 As we go on, I’ll continue to gradually release the responsibility to students beginning with writing while scaffolding tech skills through students navigating and responding independently.
 We will focus on writing in complete sentences using PQA and writing strong paragraph responses.

-My students will complete their journals in Google Slides and submit it back to me, but they’re also able to be used with Powerpoint.
+My students will complete their journals in Google Slides that I’ll assign through Google Classroom, but they’re also able to be used with Powerpoint.
 I tried to make it as easy as possible for people to customize it to meet their needs so I included two formats: monthly Google Slides files with each prompt included and ready with text boxes; and, images ready to be added to either Powerpoint or Google Slides.
 I find it easiest to add the images and text boxes and make the week’s Slides as we go on, but you might find it easier to modify the included month version.
 If you need assistance assigning these with Google Slides, my Video Introduction to Google Classroom may be helpful for you.

 I’ve created digital writing prompts for the entire year!
 Each month includes 30 different prompts, allowing you to pick which prompts work best for you and your students.
 The bundle includes sets for September through May, and the bundle includes a bonus set that can be used within June or as extra prompts during the year.
 That gives you 340 different prompts for the year!
 Because there’s so many prompts, you can also use these as homework assignments (if students bring devices home).
 They’re also perfect for writing tasks during e-learning days.
 E-learning will be new to us this year so I’m excited to know that I can have an assignment ready to go that’s meaningful and that students already know the expectations well.